China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 NYC subway halting overnight service for cleaning

-New York City's subway system, long celebrated for its all-night service, will shut down each day from 1 am to 5 am so trains and stations can be disinfected, Gov. Andrew Cuomo said, two days after saying the system had gotten ‚"disgusting" during the coronavirus crisis.
+New York City's subway system, long celebrated for its all-night service, will shut down each day from 1am to 5am so trains and stations can be disinfected, Gov. Andrew Cuomo said, two days after saying the system had gotten ‚"disgusting" during the crisis.

 Meanwhile, a Navy hospital ship sent a month ago to relieve stress on hospitals has left the city, as fatalities inched downward and unemployment claims in the state soared again.